Stuycs-K/final-project-10-klem-spencer-anderson-spencer/README.md

 Spencer Anderson, Spencer Klem, Period 10
 ## Overview
 Implements a block cipher, which uses a hexidecimal playfair cipher to encode each block.
+Then we Xor that block cipher with the plain text to create the cipher text.

 ## Instructions

+make encode ARGS="plaintext.txt key.txt cipher.txt"
+make decode ARGS="cipher.txt key.text"